alex-sherman/mrpc-python/README.md

 Python-MRPC
 ===========

-A Python remote procedure call framework that will work in mesh networks, and is meant for IoT applications.
+A Python implementation of the remote procedure call framework MRPC which works in mesh networks, and is meant for IoT applications.
+MRPC allows easy communication between a wide variety of devices, more information about MRPC and what languages and platforms it supports [can be found here](https://github.com/alex-sherman/MRPC#mrpc).

 Install using pip: